 Kingfisher’s treasury function has primary responsibility for managing certain financial risks to which the Group is exposed.
 The Board reviews the levels of exposure regularly and approves treasury policies covering the use of financial instruments required to manage these risks.
 Kingfisher’s treasury function is not run as a profit centre and does not enter into any transactions for speculative purposes.

 Interest rate risk – Borrowings arranged at floating rates of interest expose the Group to cash flow interest rate risk, whereas those arranged at fixed rates of interest expose the Group to fair value interest rate risk.
-The Group manages its interest rate risk by entering into certain interest rate derivative contracts which modify the interest rate payable on its underlying debt instruments.
+The Group manages its interest rate risk by entering into certain interest rate derivative contracts which modify the interest rate payable on the Group’s underlying debt instruments.

+It is the Group’s policy not to hedge the translation of overseas earnings into Sterling.
 In addition, the Group has significant transactional exposure arising on the purchase of inventories denominated in US Dollars, which it hedges using forward foreign exchange contracts.
-Under Group policy, the operating companies are required to hedge all committed inventory purchases, plus a proportion of forecast inventory purchases arising in the next 18 months.
+Under Group policies, the Group companies are required to hedge committed inventory purchases and a proportion of forecast inventory purchases arising in the next 18 months.
 This is monitored on an ongoing basis.

-Credit risk – The Group’s exposure to credit risk at the reporting date is the carrying value of trade and other receivables, cash at bank, short-term deposits and the fair value of derivative assets.
+The Group’s exposure to credit risk at the reporting date is the carrying value of trade and other receivables, cash at bank, short-term deposits and the fair value of derivative assets.